sulaiman765/Employee_Fairness_Project/TESTING.md

 This interactive visualization empowers stakeholders to explore different model configurations and to understand how changes in hyperparameters affect both the accuracy and fairness of predictions.
 It ultimately supports informed decision-making for selecting the best model.

-Detailed Interpretation of the 3D Scatter Plot Results Each point in this interactive 3D scatter plot represents one hyperparameter trial of our adversarial FCNN model.
-In this visualization, the hyperparameters (learning rate, batch size, and adversarial weight λ) are varied, and each trial is evaluated on three key metrics:
+3D Visualization for train_fcnn_with_shap_for_new_preprocessing
+Each point in this scatter plot represents a single hyperparameter trial for the “train_fcnn_with_shap_for_new_preprocessing” model, where the axes indicate:

-X-axis: F1 Score
+F1 Score (X-axis)

-Indicates the model's overall performance by balancing precision and recall.
-A higher F1 score reflects better predictive performance.
+Reflects overall predictive performance by combining precision and recall.

+Higher values mean the model is better at correctly identifying true positives while minimizing false positives and false negatives.

-Y-axis: Fairness Penalty
+Fairness Penalty (Y-axis)

-Measures disparities in subgroup metrics (such as differences in positive prediction rate, true positive rate, and false positive rate) between sensitive groups (here, Gender).
-A lower fairness penalty means that the model is more equitable.
+Measures subgroup disparities (e.g., TPR, FPR differences) between Gender groups.

+Lower values mean the model’s predictions are more equitable.

-Z-axis & Color Scale: Combined Score
+Combined Score (Z-axis + Color Scale)

 Defined as:

 Combined Score